 An exquisite ancient Greek earring, now housed at the Museum of Fine Arts in Boston, still dazzles its admirers fully 2,300 years after it was expertly crafted from pure gold.
-And it is in good company at Boston’s Museum of Fine Arts, which will open new galleries devoted to Greek art this year.
+And it is in good company at Boston’s Museum of Fine Arts, which opened new galleries devoted to Greek art this year.

-The earring, depicting Nike, the goddess of Victory, resplendent in gold wings and headdress and driving her two-horse chariot, still has wheels that actually still turn, more than two millennia after it was created.
+The ancient Greek earring, depicting Nike, the goddess of Victory, resplendent in gold wings and headdress and driving her two-horse chariot, still has wheels that actually still turn, more than two millennia after it was created.

 The expressions on her horses’ faces are still clearly visible, and the delicate golden reins that Nike is using to control them are amazingly still extant.
 More than 100 individual pieces of gold were used to make the one surviving earring, which was created around the years 350-325 BC.

 Boston’s Museum of Fine Arts, located on the historic city’s Huntington Avenue, houses many treasures from Ancient Greek as well as Egyptian and Mediterranean history.
-While the Museum is closed to visitors for the present, a gala reopening of the Behrakis Wing is planned for the Autumn of this year.

 Home to exhibits ranging from an architrave relief from the Temple of Athena in Assos to an oval gemstone, exquisitely faceted to reveal the goddess Kassandra, the ancient Greek and Roman art galleries house some of the most important collections of Greek objects anywhere in the United States.